CBSE Academics at Divine Happy School — How we teach — Pre-Nursery to Class XII, Bhagalpur

 A school is only as strong as the teachers who show up every morning.
 At Divine Happy School, 70+ teachers walk into their classrooms each day with one job — to make sure every student leaves understanding more than they did when they walked in.

 The school's faculty brings deep classroom experience, with many having served for over a decade.
 They have watched batches grow from nervous first-graders to confident board examinees.
 They know which concepts trip students up year after year, where to slow down, where to push harder, and when a child needs encouragement more than instruction.
-That kind of understanding isn't trained — it's earned over years of being in the room.
+That kind of understanding isn't trained.
+It's earned over years of being in the room.

 All teaching staff hold CBSE-mandated training certifications, with regular participation in workshops and professional development programmes.
-But what sets this faculty apart isn't paperwork — it's presence.
+But what sets this faculty apart isn't paperwork.
+It's presence.
 The same teachers who deliver the lesson also mentor students through exams, guide them through co-curriculars, and build the kind of trust that keeps parents confident their child is in steady hands.

 Most schools treat digital learning as a separate add-on.
 At DHS, the smartboard in the classroom and the eVidya platform at home run on the same content.
 What the teacher teaches is what the student revises.
-And Daily Academics makes the whole process visible to parents — every day, no login required.
+And Daily Academics makes the whole process visible to parents, every day, no login required.

 The classroom doesn't end at the school gate